Dorian strikes Bahamas with record fury as Category 5 storm

 Bahamas radio station ZNS Bahamas reported a mother and child in Grand Bahama called to say they were sheltering in a closet and seeking help from police.

-Silbert Mills, owner of the Bahamas Christian Network, said trees and power lines were torn down in The Abaco Islands.
+Silbert Mills, owner of the Bahamas Christian Network, said trees and power lines were torn down in Abaco.

 "The winds are howling like we've never, ever experienced before," said Mills, 59, who planned to ride out the hurricane with his family in the concrete home he built 41 years ago in central Abaco.

-Among those refusing to leave were 32 people in Sweetings Cay, a fishing town of a few hundred people about 5 feet (1.5 metres) above sea level, and a group that sought safety in Old Bahama Bay resort, which officials said was not safe.

-Earlier Saturday, skiffs shuttled between outlying fishing villages and McLean's Town, a settlement of a few dozen homes at the eastern end of Grand Bahama island, about 240 kilometres from Florida's Atlantic coast.
+Earlier Saturday, skiffs shuttled between outlying fishing villages and McLean's Town, a settlement of a few dozen homes at the eastern end of Grand Bahama island, about 150 miles (240 kilometres) from Florida's Atlantic coast.
 Most came from Sweetings Cay.

-"We're not taking no chances," said Margaret Bassett, a ferry boat driver for the Deep Water Cay resort.
-"They said evacuate, you have to evacuate."
+"They said evacuate, you have to evacuate," said Margaret Bassett, a ferry boat driver for the Deep Water Cay resort.

-But Jack Pittard, a 76-year-old American who has visited the Bahamas for 40 years, decided to ride out the storm -- his first hurricane -- in The Abaco Islands.
+But Jack Pittard, a 76-year-old American who has visited the Bahamas for 40 years, decided to ride out the storm -- his first hurricane -- in Abaco.

 He said he battened down his house to spend the storm in a nearby duplex.
 He noted the ocean is quite deep near where he was staying, and there is a cay that provides protection.